ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 First, we initialize our variables with the `global_variables_initializer`, then we create a TensorFlow session and run the `init` operation.

-For each epoch we are going to calculate how many samples we want by batch, we don't want to give the whole training set to the network at once.
-For each bath we grab the amount of samples we need and run the `train_step` over that data.
+For each epoch we are going to calculate how many samples we want per batch, we don't want to give the whole training set to the network at once, in larger datasets we could run out of memory.
+For each batch we grab the amount of samples we need and run the `train_step` over the data.

-Now, we have trained define, the rest of the code is fairly similar to last time's example.
-After all the epochs we can use the MNIST `test` data set to calculate the networks accuracy.
+The rest of the code is fairly similar to last time's example.
+After all the epochs have run, we can use the MNIST `test` data set to calculate the network's accuracy.

 Finally, we want to save this model, so we can use it on our UI data.

 ### Results

-Last time our MLP was around `91%` of accuracy, since we are using a more complex network and training method (due to the implementation epochs), we are hoping to have a better accuracy percentage, and it delivers.
+Last time our MLP was around `91%` of accuracy, since we are using a more complex network and training method (due to the implementation epochs), we are hoping to have better accuracy, and it delivers.

 ```python
 Epoch 14